 If you still have doubts about this Bluehost vs InMotion battle, you might want to consider other alternatives.
 For example, those on a hunt for the lowest prices will find Hostinger to be a great solution, while the rock-solid DreamHost might cater to the needs of businesses better.

-Hostinger is among the cheapest providers out there - you can get a fairly generous plan for just $1.39/mo.
+Hostinger is among the cheapest providers out there – you can get a fairly generous plan for just $2.59/month.
 You’d think it offers a sub-optimal service, but actually, no sacrifices to quality are made.
 Even the cheapest plans are very capable, coupled with superb performance and customer support.
 Really, we tested it and the value for money is great.

 Also, there are options to scale – managed WordPress, cloud, and tons of VPS plans – Minecraft and Windows included.

 DreamHost is a reputable provider with a straightforward approach.
-Although it isn’t as cheap as Hostinger at $2.59/mo, it’s definitely cheaper than both InMotion and Bluehost.
+Although it isn’t as cheap as Hostinger at $2.59/month, it’s definitely cheaper than both InMotion and Bluehost.
 DreamHost is also focusing on WordPress and business users, offering various useful features and an impressive 100% uptime guarantee.

 Hosting options are powered by reliable performance, which is sure to satisfy the needs of most customers.

 Other InMotion Hosting comparisons you might like to check out

 - A2 Hosting vs InMotion Hosting